Nonlocal optical potential with core excitation in ${}^{10}\mathrm{Be}(d,p){}^{11}\mathrm{Be}$ and ${}^{11}\mathrm{Be}(p,d){}^{10}\mathrm{Be}$ reactions: Results

 In this section we present results for ${}^{10}\mathrm{Be}(d,p){}^{11}\mathrm{Be}$ and ${}^{11}\mathrm{Be}(p,d){}^{10}\mathrm{Be}$ reactions obtained solving the Faddeev-type three-body equations and including the quadrupole excitation of the ${}^{10}\mathrm{Be}$ core via the potentials developed in the previous section.
 In the $n+{}^{10}\mathrm{Be}$ partial waves with total angular momentum/parity $\frac12^+$ ($\frac12^-$) where the ground (excited) state of $\A{11}{Be}$ resides we use real nonlocal potential with geometric parameters taken over from Refs.~\cite{deltuva:13d,nunes:96a} and fit the strengths to reproduce the binding energy of 0.504 MeV (0.184 MeV) for the ground (excited) state.
 In the $\frac12^+$ case we add a weak (few percent of the central volume part) $\mbf{L}^2$ term as in Refs.~\cite{deltuva:17b,amos:03a} adjusted to reproduce the desired binding energy and the SF.
 Finally, the realistic CD Bonn potential \cite{machleidt:01a} is used for the neutron-proton interaction, and the $p+{}^{10}\mathrm{Be}$ Coulomb force is included via the screening and renormalization method \cite{taylor:74a,taylor:74b,alt:80a,deltuva:05a} as in Refs.~\cite{deltuva:13d,deltuva:17b}.

 We start with the study of the $\A{10}{Be}(d,p)\A{11}{Be}$ reaction at deuteron beam energies $E_d = 15$ and 21.4 MeV where the final $\A{11}{Be}$ nucleus is in its ground state $\frac12^+$.
 We performed calculations using different parameter sets of $p+{}^{10}\mathrm{Be}$ and $n+{}^{10}\mathrm{Be}$ nonlocal optical potentials (\ref{eq:Vdjl}) and combined them into a band.
 The transfer cross section depends also on the spectroscopic factor $S(S_A^{\pi_A},J^{\Pi})$ where $S_A^{\pi_A}$ and $J^{\Pi}$ are spin/parity of $\A{10}{Be}$ and $\A{11}{Be}$, respectively.
 Since for small variations of the SF that dependence is nearly linear, in Fig.~\ref{fig:s15-21} we show the predictions for a single fixed $S(0^+,\frac12^+)=0.754$ value that is found to be consistent with the experimental data \cite{dBe12-21c}.
+The width of the band reflects the theoretical uncertainty due to the potential model, and therefore also the theoretical error bar for the SF, which is around 5\% (3\%) at 15 MeV (21 MeV).
 Remarkably, the predictions from Ref.~\cite{deltuva:15b} based on the local CH89 potential with $S(0^+,\frac12^+)=0.855$ and displayed by dashed-dotted curves turn out to be very close.
 For comparison, the SFs extracted in Ref.~\cite{dBe12-21c} using ADWA with CH89 and KD potentials \cite{CH89,koning}, range from 0.77 to 0.81 and from 0.67 to 0.74 at $E_d = 15$ and 21.4 MeV, respectively.
 Thus, our results show considerably weaker energy-dependence.